stianloader/GslStarplane/README.md

 the `runMods.launch` file that can be used to execute the development environment right within your IDE with all the extras your IDE provides.

-**NOTE:** In most cases the generated \*.launch files won't work as necessary tasks (such as negating AWs) aren't run.
-To remedy this issue, improvements need to be done on the Starloader-launcher.
-Such improvements would also mean the end of whacky workarounds such as gslStarplane generating runtime-access and compile-time access jars.
-With negated AWs only one slim compile-time access jar would be needed.

 ## Selecting the Mod loader (the `devRuntime` configuration)

 As of now, only the Starloader launcher can be used as a mod loader (though